UniMath/agda-unimath/src/species/products-dirichlet-series-species-of-types-in-subuniverses.lagda.md

 ## Properties

-### The Dirichlet series associated to the Dirichlet product of `S` and `T` is equal to the product of theirs Dirichlet series
+### The Dirichlet series associated to the Dirichlet product of `S` and `T` is equal to the product of their Dirichlet series

 ```agda
 module _